NCAR/credit-ral/README.md

 # AI Model Repository for RAL-GWC Project

 A fork/extension of [MILES-CREDIT](https://miles-credit.readthedocs.io/en/latest/) (`credit` package,
-version 2025.3.0) used for the RAL Global Weather Challenge (GWC) work: deep-learning emulation of CONUS404/WRF mesoscale simulations and FastEddy large-eddy simulations, plus global ERA5 modeling.
+version 2025.3.0) used for the RAL GWC work.

 ## Installation
 * Run `create_derecho_env.sh` — creates the `credit-gwc3` conda env (Python 3.11), installs the